- Attending conferences on Tuesdays from 7:00am to Noon

 - Utilizing the ultrasound machine in the department alongside fellowship-trained ultrasonographers

 Students wishing to enhance their rotation may choose to observe autopsies or ride with the Mobile Intensive Care Unit to experience emergency care provided in the field.
-We strongly encourage students to gain additional exposure beyond requirements through working alongside experts in pediatric emergency medicine, emergency medicine services, emergency medicine ultrasound, and hyperbaric oxygen therapy.
+We strongly encourage students to gain additional exposure beyond requirements through working alongside experts in pediatric emergency medicine, emergency medicine services and emergency medicine ultrasound,.

 Supervision in the Emergency Department (ED)